1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 .

-In this session we continue with the second string and learn to play Lullaby.
+In this session, you'll continue with the second string and learn to play Lullaby.

 Kala Bamboo Tenor | Photo courtesy Kala Brand Music Co.